openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses.rst

    with.
 If you have not created the assessment yet, type the display name that the assessment will have.
 #.
 Next to **Verification Attempts**, specify the number of times that you
    want students to be able to attempt to verify their identity.
+You can specify up to three attempts.
+If you do not specify a number, [learners only have one attempt(?)].
 #.
 Select **Save**.

 After you create an ICRV checkpoint, the checkpoint appears on the learner's **Progress** page.

+Verify that all reverification events are captured (attempts, success, failures, retries, skips) Verify that the course team can download a report for the course that displays who has both completed the course and has completed the reverifications successfully.